-A large number of possible labelings is also problematic, due to the computations involved.
-In situations where it is not feasible to compute the statistic images for all the labelings, a subsample of labelings can be used (Dwass, 1957; Edgington, 1969a).
-The set of N possible relabelings is reduced to a more manageable N' consisting of the true labeling and N' - 1randomly chosen from the set of N - 1 possible relabelings.
+A large number of possible relabellings is also problematic, due to the computations involved.
+In situations where it is not feasible to compute the statistic images for all the relabellings, a subsample of relabellings can be used (Dwass, 1957) (see also Edgington (1969a) for a less mathematical description).
+The set of N possible relabellings is reduced to a more manageable N' consisting of the true labelling and N' - 1 randomly chosen from the set of N - 1 possible relabellings.
 The test then proceeds as before.

-Such a test is sometimes known as an approximate permutation test, because the permutation distribution is approximated by a subsample, leading to approximate P-values and critical thresholds (these tests are also known as Monte-Carlo permutation tests or random permutation tests, reflecting the random selection of permutations to consider).
+Such a test is sometimes known as an approximate permutation test, since the permutation distribution is approximated by a subsample, leading to approximate p-values and critical thresholds.
+(These tests are also known as Monte-Carlo permutation tests or random permutation tests, reflecting the random selection of permutations to consider.)

-Despite the name, the resulting test remains exact.
-As might be expected from the previous section, however, using an approximate permutation distribution results in a test that is more conservative and less powerful than one using the full permutation distribution.

-Fortunately, as few as 1,000 permutations can yield an effective approximate permutation test (Edgington, 1969a).
-For an approximate test with minimal loss of power in comparison to the full test (i.e., with high efficiency), however, one should consider rather more permutations (Jöel, 1986).
+Despite the name, the resulting test is still exact.
+However, as might be expected from the previous section, using an approximate permutation distribution results in a test that is more conservative and less powerful than one using the full permutation distribution.
+Fortunately, as few as 1000 permutations can yield an effective approximate permutation test (Edgington, 1969a).
+However, for an approximate test with minimal loss of power in comparison to the full test (i.e. with high efficiency), one should consider rather more (Jöckel, 1686), as many as 10,000.